David Gray (footballer, born 1988): International career

 Gray played for the Scotland schoolboys team in 2003 and represented the Scotland under-19 side on two occasions in 2006.
 In 2008, he was called up to the Scotland under-21 team to play in a friendly against Northern Ireland, making his debut during the match.
 In March 2009, Gray was called up for two 2011 UEFA European Under-21 Championship qualifiers later that month, although he was an unused substitute for both games.
 He was called up once again later that year, and was an unused substitute in a 1–0 defeat to Austria.
 A month later, he made his second appearance for the U21 side, playing 67 minutes of a 1–0 home victory against Belarus.

 Coaching career

 Gray retired from playing in June 2021, and became a first-team coach at Hibs.
 Following the release of Jack Ross from the role of manager, Gray was appointed caretaker manager of Hibs on 9 December 2021.
 He held this position for three games, including a League Cup final defeat by Celtic, until the appointment of Shaun Maloney on 20 December.
-He again became caretaker manager in April 2022 after Maloney was sacked.
+He again became caretaker manager in April 2022, August 2023 and May 2024 following the sackings of Maloney, Lee Johnson and Nick Montgomery respectively.

+Hibernian manager

+Following that fourth stint as caretaker manager, Gray was appointed head coach on a three-year contract in June 2024.
+Hibs had a bad start to the 2024–25 season and sat bottom of the table in late November, which led to speculation that he could be sacked.
+Gray changed their tactical formation to a back three system and the team then enjoyed a remarkable upturn in form, which resulted in Gray winning the manager of the month awards for December, February, and March.
+He signed a new contract with Hibs in April 2025, and in the following month they finished third in the league and qualified for European competition.